How can I get a child a Mentor?

 2. Parent/legal guardian and child attend the mandatory session.
 Applications forms are available after the completion of the session.
 Please note that we do not offer child care during these sessions therefore please ensure that other children are in care.

 3. Parent/legal guardian and participating child complete a family interview.
 Please note that this step cannot take place until the completed application has been received by the agency.

 The family interview is divided into two sections.
 The Enrollment Coordinator will meet with the parent(s)/guardian(s) individually and then with the child.
-The purpose of the family interview is for us to get to know your family, reasons for wanting a Big and also learn more about your child so we can do our best to facilitate the matching process.

 4. Once all previous steps are completed, the file is reviewed and a decision is made by the agency to accept/not accept the child into the community based program of interest.

 Should the child not be accepted into a BBBSO program, the parent/legal guardian will be notified of the decision and will be provided with other appropriate community resources that could be of support to the family.

 Children accepted into the Big Brother and Big Sister/Buddy up programs are placed on our waitlist.
 As many factors go into finding a Big Brother/Big Sister, we cannot estimate how long a child will wait to be matched.